DeepwaterExploration/legacydocs/docs/guides/ardusub_companion.md

 ![Raspi Enable SSH](../img/gstreamer4.jpg)

-You should be promoted with a window like this
+You should be prompted with a window like this

 ![Raspi Enable SSH](../img/gstreamer5.jpg)